cceh/bildhaus/doc/architecture.md

 The URL resolver is a publicly available HTTP service that responds to requests for URLs.
-What the resolver does is to decode these URLs, understand which image and in which image is being requested and search the database for an appropriate location, be it local (on the file system) or remote (available as at another HTTP URL).
+What the resolver does is to decode these URLs, understand which image in which version is being requested and search the database for an appropriate location, be it local (on the file system) or remote (available as at another HTTP URL).